matheusabrantes/ibm-peer-review-tools-for-data-science/README.md

 Contents

     Jupyter Notebook with completed exercises
-    Solutions showcasing the use of tools and techniques covered in the course

 This project demonstrates practical applications of data science tools and techniques, as outlined in the IBM course curriculum.